Our brain likes new information as much as money: Study

 “The way our brains respond to the anticipation of a pleasurable reward is an important reason why people are susceptible to clickbait,” Hsu said.

 “Just like junk food, this might be a situation where previously adaptive mechanisms get exploited now that we have unprecedented access to novel curiosities,” he added.
-(AGENCIES)
+(PTI)

 Editorial